Creating and Solving a Merge Conflict

 - Name the file,

-lets_make_a_conflict.md - Paste or type the following template into the file (including blank lines):
+lets_make_a_conflict.md - Paste or type the following template into the file:

 YOUR_NAME_HERE